 If you happen to be in Tyrol in the Austrian autumn, you simply must experience a traditional Almabtrieb or cattle drive.
-You may call them the belles of the ball or the homecoming queens… The cows of the Tyrolean Alps return to their valley homes in royal fashion after spending the summer in high mountain pastures.
+The cows of the Tyrolean Alps return to their valley homes in royal fashion after spending the summer in high mountain pastures.

 The Almabtrieb is a thanksgiving

 “I could dance with you till the cows come home.
 Better still, I’ll dance with the cows and you come home.”